Hanro50/MSMC/CONTRIBUTING.md

 Documentation is a necessity.
 It keeps the project organised and makes it easier for people to use the library.
 Please update the documents accordingly/leave comments so others can do it for you when you submit new features or change the way an existing command works.

-For functions a basic description of what each variable is for and what the function does is a requirement.
+For functions a basic description of what each variable is for and what the function does is a requirement in the final docs.
 It is recommended to write an example for modules showing how to use them.
+The exception being internal modules.